 Hobart Makers was started by people that are (or were) members and committee-members of other maker and tech groups.

 These existing groups include Hobart Hackerspace, REAST - Radio and Electronics Association of Southern Tasmania, the Orielton Playgroup, TasLUG, and others.
 We love that these groups exist, and we hope they continue to.
 We’d like to complement these groups, not replace them.

 We think that Hobart Makers has different goals to the existing groups.
 We want to offer things like low-cost membership, more training workshops, a wider range of maker equipment and tools, an inclusive, friendly and supportive community, central location, and lots more regular activities to keep people engaged.

 Hobart Makers was dreamed up in late Jan 2017, and incorporated as a not-for-profit organisation on the 2nd Feb 2017.
-So, we’re still very young and have some catching up to do!
+So, we’re still young and we have some catching up to do.

 We think the people are the focus, and the makerspace is secondary.

 With our low-cost membership (including a $0 option), we are at risk of one day not being able to pay the bills.
 If that happens, we like to think that we can continue to operate as a roving maker group, using the free and low-cost spaces around Hobart for workshops and meetups.